jacksonslibrary/Studying-Journey/PJPT/Active Directory Overview/Attacking Active Directory: Initial Attack Vectors/SMB Relay Attacks Lab.md

 ## SMB Relay Attacks Lab

-### Idenitfy Hosts with Nmap
+### Identify Hosts with Nmap
 - Run Nmap `nmap --script=smb2-security-mode.nse -p445 <DC IP>`
 - Use `-Pn` to skip ping if it's blocked

   ![image](https://github.com/user-attachments/assets/9eba0cbf-a8f7-47a9-96ba-230cb12a9ffa)

-- DC has message signing enabed and required
+- DC has message signing enabled and required
 - Can't relay to DC, womp womp
 - Sweep the network with `0/24`
 - Both workstations have SMB signing enabled but not required, what we want